Bahrain

 On the innovation side, Bahrain’s startup ecosystem punches above its weight in the region.
-Startup Genome and local ecosystem reports estimate around USD 1.2 billion in ecosystem value (2021–2023) and ~40% annual growth, with Bahrain ranked among the top 10 MENA ecosystems on several performance and cost-effectiveness metrics.
+Startup Genome and local ecosystem reports estimate a value of around USD 1.2 billion in the ecosystem (2021–2023) and ~40% annual growth, with Bahrain ranked among the top 10 MENA ecosystems on several performance and cost-effectiveness metrics.
 These analyses highlight fintech, cybersecurity and AI/big data as key strengths, underpinned by strong connectivity, cloud infrastructure and supportive regulation, positioning Bahrain as a competitive regional hub for digital entrepreneurship.

 Consult Bahrain’s digital strategies and regulations